 Welcome to St Teresa and St Cyprian classes.

 The teachers are Mr Earley, Mrs Crook and Mrs De Souza.
-Ms Amoa and Mrs Lampard are special needs assistants.
+Ms Amoa is a special needs assistant in St Teresa.

 Important information and reminders